ballerina-platform/ballerina-distribution/examples/http-service-oauth2/http_service_oauth2.md

 ::: code http_service_oauth2.bal :::

 ## Prerequisites
-- STS endpoint should be up and running.
+- An STS endpoint should be up and running.

 Run the service by executing the command below.